Welcome to HMS Queen Elizabeth!

 In HMS Queen Elizabeth reading is really important to us all.
 Each term we look forward to celebrating recieveing our certificates in the Book Busters assembly.
 These are our last home reading achievements:

 Setting sail with Shackleton on an expedition to Antarctica, we tackled issues based around the question ‘Is it right for humans to intervene in the Antarctica?’

 As researchers we explored the geographic features of Antarctica.
 Scientific researchers have been using the island to discover information about the Earths past and then to predict changes in the future.
 The class debated their own 'for and against' argument, it was interesting to hear individual view points supported with scientific facts.

 In HMS Queen Elizabeth we love to celebrate and we think Christmas celebrations are amazing!
 We made homemade Christmas hats and brought them into school to wear while we ate our Christmas Dinners.

-Below is a copy of our Spring Newsletter:
+Below is a copy of our Summer Newsletter: